 Walls: Remember my motto of “Go Bold or Go Home”?
 Well… the walls were my “go bold” moment.
 I wanted to try two black accent walls, but my husband was so hesitant that I started to question myself.
 I even asked for people to vote on Instagram, and only 6 people voted black.
 Everyone else wanted me to go dark blue… but there was something in my gut that knew I had to do it… so I did.
 Black accent wall it is.

 The rest of the walls were painted in Worldly Gray by Sherwin Williams.
 I knew I wanted a light gray or white, and when you’re on a budget, you take what you can get for cheap.
-I had two gallons of it sitting in my basement, so that’s what went on the walls.
+I had two gallons of Worldly Gray sitting in my basement, so that’s what went on the walls.

 Vanities: I have had my fair share of painting oak vanities.
-I painted one in our old house using a satin enamel paint; and last year, I painted our basement bathroom vanity with leftover latex paint… This time, however, I tried something new and used a chalk paint and wax to get a weathered wood look.
+I painted one in our old house using a satin enamel paint; and last year, I painted our basement bathroom vanity with leftover latex paint… This time, however, I tried something new and used chalk paint and wax to get a weathered wood look.
 (You can find the full tutorial for this technique here.)

 This project was definitely the longest because I had to hide the oak grain in order to be successful.
 If I didn’t, all the dark wax would get into the grain, which I don’t think would have looked all that great.
-Last week, I wrote out the process of hiding the wood grain (which was a game-changer and totally worth the effort).
+Last week, I wrote about the process of hiding the wood grain (which was a game-changer and totally worth the effort).
 You can find the tutorial here.

 Tub Surround: Honestly, I thought I was going to do the “weathered wood look” on the tub surround as well, but after sanding for 142 hours, I was dreading having to do more… Along comes my husband with the most brilliant idea.
 We took off the panels and wrapped the tub with barn wood we had out in our garage.
 I cannot take any credit for this project.
 I literally took my son to his football game with the oak paneling intact, and when I got home, it looked like this…